 The flower bouquets of the female hemp plant, especially those of the variety indica, produce a resin known as hashish, or marijuana, that contains cannabinol.
 The Arabic word hashashin, meaning hashish drinkers, is the origin of the word assassin (murderer or killer).
 The hashashin were members of a religious sect who, when they became members, vowed to kill any person their master ordered.
 Their crimes were usually committed under the effects of hashish.

-The hemp plant has only one medicinal use; to ease neuralgic and rheumatic pain.
+The hemp plant has only one medicinal use: to ease neuralgia and rheumatic pain.
 It is externally applied as an alcoholic tincture made of leaves and flowers in massage or lotions.
 Its use is not recommended, given that cannabidiol may be absorbed even through the skin and provoke stupefacient effects.
 Other remedies lack toxicity and are equally effective.

 However, the fruits are very appreciated by birds and cattle and do not contain cannabinol.
-As an infusion (herbal tea), they are used to decrease cholesterol in the blood.
+They are used as an infusion (herbal tea) to decrease cholesterol in the blood.

 How to use Hemp